 Using Natural Anti-Fungal Fatty Acids Against Malassezia

 There are also several fatty acids found in nature which appear to have significant anti-fungal activity against a variety of fungi (15).
-And one of the most popular of these, is caprylic acid.
+One of the most popular of these, is caprylic acid.

-Caprylic acid often used is the emollient (oily) component of many skin care products.
+Caprylic acid triglycerides are often used as the emollient (oily) component of many skin care products.
 When it is used at an adequate concentration, it’s been shown to have broad antifungal activity against a variety of malassezia species (16).

-If hair loss that accompanies seborrheic dermatitis can be reversed once a healthy scalp microflora is restored, one could argue that caprylic acid may be beneficial in restoring normal hair growth.
+If hair loss that accompanies seborrheic dermatitis can be reversed once a healthy scalp microflora is restored, one could argue that caprylic acid triglycerides may be beneficial in restoring normal hair growth.
 However, there does not appear to be any medical literature which evaluates it’s effectiveness in the area of hair growth stimulation.

 Other Anti-Fungal Solutions